cordova-ubuntu/cordova-plugin-network-information/README.md

 - Browser can't detect the type of network connection.
 `navigator.connection.type` is always set to `Connection.UNKNOWN` when online.

+### Ubuntu Quirks

+- <UbuntuTouch can't detect the type of cellular network connection.
+    - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

 # Network-related Events